 South Georgia State College Entry Program Students: Students required to take the exam for SGSC must contact the SGSC Early Entry Program at (912) 260-4660 to schedule an Accuplacer exam.

-Remote Accuplacer Testing: Students required to take the Accuplacer for another institution remotely, must contact their institution to receive an Accuplacer Remote Voucher Number.
-Once the student has acquired their Remote Voucher Number they may make an appointment at the VSU Office of Testing.
+Remote Accuplacer Testing for Another Institution: Students required to take the Accuplacer for another institution remotely, must contact their institution to receive an Accuplacer Remote Voucher.
+Once the student has acquired their Remote Voucher they may make an appointment at the VSU Office of Testing.
 There is a $20 administration fee for Remote Accuplacer Testing.

 Please refer to the Accuplacer website at accuplacer.collegeboard.org for more information and https://accuplacer.collegeboard.org/student/practice for test preparation materials.